RISC-KC/basic_rv32s/README.md

 Most of repository structure has been designed, but still some documents are on-going.
 Since the project is being done in limited environment (military duty), this could take some time.
-We are currently looking about October(2025) to end the whole documentations.
+We are currently targeting October 2025 to complete the entire documentation plan as described in the README.

 Since it's still an open-source RISC-V core implementation and instructional framework, the changes can be done as needed.
 Please feel free to generate an issue for improving this project to make it possible to newcommers and beginners can easily dive in to RISC-V and Processor Design.